JayJhaveri1906/JayJhaveri1906/README.md

 - 🌱 I’m currently learning the fundaments in Deep Learning and Reinforcement Learning.
   - 🏎 Recent Projects include: [Q-Learning & DeepQ-Learning Autonomous Driving][QlearnCar], Semantic Segmentation using transfer learning and U-Net.
 - 🥅 2022 Goals: Gain everything I can from my masters and excel in it.
-- 🎮 Fun fact: I love playing video games and follow F1 as a hobby.
+- 🎮 Fun fact: I love playing table tennis, badminton, and FPS video games, and I follow F1 as a hobby.
-- 🔍 Actively Looking for 2023 Internships.
+- 🔍 Actively Looking for 2024 SDE/ML Jobs.
+- 👥 AKA: JayJhaveri1906, ConsoleBotTrysPC2, ConsoleBotTryPC, ConsoleBotTrysPC

 ### Connect with me: